SOS Outreach and Its Children’s Programs

 About SOS Outreach

 Take The Magic Step Foundation is happy to call SOS Outreach (“SOS”) our charity partner!
-SOS Outreach began as the Snowboard Outreach Society in 1993 in order to introduce underprivileged youth to the mountains through snowboarding.
-Now, more than 20 years later, SOS has grown in numbers, expanded across many different individual sports in winter and summer, and incorporated a youth development, leadership training, and adult mentorship curriculum into its programs.
-In 2009, SOS finalized a merger with Meet the Wilderness, an organization that taught life skills, teamwork, and leadership to youth through summer activities.
-The merger ensured that the organization could provide year-round leadership development programs.
+SOS Outreach began as the Snowboard Outreach Society in 1993 to introduce underserved youth to the mountains through snowboarding.
+Now, more than 25 years later, SOS has grown in numbers, expanded across many different winter and summer sports, and incorporated a youth development, leadership training, and adult mentorship curriculum into its programs.

 SOS offers outdoor activities including snowboarding, skiing, backpacking, camping, hiking, rock climbing, and mountain biking.
 Each of these adventure sports is designed to foster self-confidence and self-respect, cultivate life skills, and demonstrate to students the importance of giving back to the community.